 We believe that we are in substantial compliance with applicable environmental laws and regulations.
 We have not needed to make any material expenditure to maintain such compliance during the past two fiscal years.
-However, during 2018 we will be investing approximately \$2.2 million at our Earby facility for a regenerative thermal oxidizer (RTO) to enhance the treatment of exhaust air.
+However, during 2018 we invested approximately \$1.7 million at our Earby facility for a regenerative thermal oxidizer (RTO) to enhance the treatment of exhaust air.